Taxation of Carried Interest Ahead of the Autumn Budget

 Combined with the expected changes to the non-domicile regime, applicable to many private equity professionals who have come to work in the UK, the autumn budget appears likely to have a significant impact on the PE industry.
 Those affected should be prepared to take advice as to their options once the changes are announced.

-If you would like to discuss the Autumn budget please get in touch with Tom Gauterin and George Metcalfe.
+If you would like to discuss the Autumn budget please get in touch with Tom Gauterin.

 Get in touch